 So how much is brisray.co.uk worth?
 There are sites that try and estimate how much a domain name is worth.
 I tried several and most say "less than $100".
 Free Valuator was far more specific and said $ 3.39.

-That is definitely not what I'll be paying if I decide to actively chase the domain, which I'm not.
+I won't be paying very much if I decide to actively chase the domain, which I'm not.
 A little bit old now, here's Mike Davidson's adventures in getting an old, retired domain name.

 While researching this part of the page, I came across Sedo and they want $354 for brisray.co.uk.
 Just as there are companies snapping up expired domains there are others who try and get them for you, and others still that auction them off.
 Who knows, they might all even be the same people!
 Win, win, win except for the people who might actually want to use these obscure domain names.